kad-ecoli/CAFAbeyond/README.md

 | UniRref90          | 133971487   (62%) | 8238   (80%)            | 320  (83%)                   | 2697  (73%) | 1297  (86%) | 6820  (85%) |
 | UniProt            | 214971037  (100%) | 10270 (100%)            | 387 (100%)                   | 3716 (100%) | 1509 (100%) | 8059 (100%) |

 Although the CAFA4 dataset already includes the majority (65%) of proteins with new terms, especially LK targets (74%) and PK targets (80%), it only covers a relative small fractions (25% and 4% respectively) of NK targets and species with new annotations.
 Expansion of CAFA4 dataset to the whole Swiss-Prot and/or UniProt Reference Proteome, if not the whole UniProt, is needed for more comprehesive assessment of NK targets in more diverse species.
+While this means many of the included species will have <10 evaluated targets and cannot be used for reliable species-specific statistics, it is not a problem for obtaining an overall, non-specific-specific statistics.

 ## 4. GO evidence ##